Methamphetamine Is the Most Severely Sentenced Drug Category in Wisconsin

 Methamphetamine and amphetamine cases sit at the top of the Wisconsin drug-sentencing ladder.
 The felony-class structure scales faster than cocaine, and manufacturing-related charges add prosecution under precursor-chemistry statutes that carry their own felony weight.

-Methamphetamine is a Schedule II controlled substance under Wis.
-Stat. § 961.16.
+Methamphetamine is a Schedule II controlled substance under § 961.16.
 Possession under § 961.41(3g)(g) is a Class I felony on first offense (up to 3.5 years).
 Manufacture, delivery, or possession with intent to deliver under § 961.41(1)(e) scales by weight from Class F felony (3g or less) through Class C felony (over 50g), with up to 40 years confinement at the top.

 Weight Tiers for Manufacture / Delivery / PWID